-Corruption not only undermines our society, it also undermines our attempts to care for the environment.
-What large development project in Africa, Latin America or Asia in the past three decades has gone ahead without a large kickback to politicians?
+Corruption not only undermines our society but also undermines our attempts to care for the environment.
+What large development project in Africa, Latin America, or Asia in the past three decades has gone ahead without a large kickback to politicians?
 Developing countries complain about their onerous debt burden.
 Brazil, for example, has to service the interest on more than $100 billion of loans.
-But the “flight capital” (cash that wings its way out of the country into various foreign banks accounts) is $50 billion per year – enough to pay off most its debt in a couple of years.
+But the “flight capital” (cash that wings its way out of the country into various foreign bank accounts) is $50 billion per year – enough to pay off most of its debt in a couple of years.

 Getting Away with the Minimum